lu7did/OrangeThunder/README.md

 * It is intended to be used pretty much as a stand alone transceiver as it lack resources to host a user and GUI usage.
 * Requires a 12V power supply
 * Mostly headed toward CW usage although other modes are supported.
-* Allows a local control with LCD display, tuniing know and other hardware.
+* Allows a local control with LCD display, tuning knob and other hardware.

 ## DISCLAIMER